prixt/soundsense-rs/README.md

 Example:

     soundsense-rs.exe -l "path/to/gamelog.txt" -p "path/to/soundpack/folder"
-This will make soundsense-rs check if there is a file named "ignore.txt" in the binary directory, and will use that file to make the ignore list.
+This will make soundsense-rs check if there is a file named "ignore.txt" in the current working directory, and will use that file to make the ignore list.

+## Ignore List
+Each line in the ignore list file is considered an regex pattern.
+If a gamelog message matches any of the patterns, that message is ignored.

+Example:

+    (.+) cancels (.+): (.*)(Water|water)(.*)\.

+This pattern will make soundsense-rs ignore any cancallations related to water.

+The regex pattern uses the [regex crate](https://docs.rs/regex/1.3.4/regex/) syntax.

 ## [MIT License](./LICENSE)